-Finnish Textile & Fashion Association's views on Textile Labelling Revision
+Finnish Textile & Fashion Association's supports policy option 2 reg.
+TLR revision

 Finnish Textile and Fashion takes a positive view on the revision of textiles' labelling rules in the EU as initiated by European Commission.
 This revision should take a holistic view on labelling of textiles but also make the current regulation up to date, accompanied with a guiding document.